See a list of Family Studies Programs by Clicking Here!

-Human Development & Family Studies is a field of study within social science focused on development, lifespan, and research topics of social significance within the context of family, community, and society dynamics.
+Family Studies is a field of study often associated with the abbreviation HDFS within academic circles.
+HDFS stands for Human Development and Family Studies and exists within social science focused on development, lifespan, and research topics of social significance within the context of family, community, and society dynamics.
 Within the broad nature of human development and family studies, several institutions provide learning tracks that may include specialties such as:

 - Interpersonal Relationships

 - Stress and Depression